plblum/jivs/README.md

 ### IAdaptModelRulesToForm
 When a form consumes rules supplied by a `ModelRulesBase` subclass, the form _should_ define its own subclass and implement `IAdaptModelRulesToForm`.

-That step adapts the model-oriented configuration for use by the form using the [Configuration Form Adapter](#configuration-form-adapter).
+That step adapts the model-oriented configuration for use by the form using the [Form Configuration Adapter](#configuration-form-adapter).
 The `IAdaptModelRulesToForm.adaptToForm()` method is where you:
 - Declare a subset of model fields you are editing
     + `adapter.useOnlyTheseModelFields([field names])`